 [USE AS NEEDED: This is what the organisation called CAFOD does.
-They are part of our Church and they help people in the poorest countries get things like clean water, enough to eat, a safe place to live, or to learn new skills so that they can earn more money.]
+They are part of our Church and they help people in the poorest countries get things like clean water, enough to eat, a safe place to live, or a chance to go to school.]